pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 {% endhighlight %}

+Now we need to add Celerybeat schedule that will ensure that our task is scheduled every 30 seconds.
 We'll use following Celery config:

 {% highlight python %}